kbalog/uis-dat640-fall2020/project/README.md

 # Group project

+## Objectives

-The objective of project work is to apply the knowledge gained in the course to an open research problem.
-Students are expected to work in groups of 2-3 and work on a project of their choosing from the list of available projects.
+The objective of project work is to apply the knowledge gained in the course, in a group setting, to a selected (open) information retrieval problem.

-**UPDATE (Oct 23)** Team and topic assignments have been sent out in email.
+Specifically, you'll first need to establish a reasonable baseline, then develop one or multiple advanced methods aiming to improve over the baseline.
+Using a standard test collection, you'll need to experimentally compare the baseline and advanced solutions.

+## Weekly meeting slots

 Each group is allocated a dedicated 15mins slot (during what would normally be lecture hours) to discuss their progress.
 It is expected that at least one member of the group is present in person.

 | **Team** | **Slot** |
 | -- | -- |